 This guidance is based on Article 35 of Regulation (EU) 2017/625 on Official Controls and Other Official Activities (OCR) and Regulation 12 of the European Union (Official Controls in Relation to Food Legislation) Regulations 2020, S.I.
-No. 79 of 2020.
+No. 79 of 2020, as amended, and it should be noted that references to the relevant provisions are maintained throughout the guidance.